Social media and other emerging communication technologies are becoming a key aspect of social research practice.

 The data they generate contain insights into how entire populations communicate, behave and interact with each other.

-The Social Media and Social Research masters provides the practical research skills and conceptual foundations needed to conduct studies in this new field.
+This course provides the practical research skills and conceptual foundations you need to conduct studies in this new field.

 Our staff are world-leading experts, and this translates directly to our postgraduate teaching

-The Social Media and Social Research masters degree examines the role of social media in contemporary societies, and their potential for ethical research.
+You'll examine the role of social media in contemporary societies, and its potential for ethical research.
 You'll develop a foundation in traditional social science research skills, as well as explore new methods of analysis for both large- and small-scale data.

 This course is not associated with a specific Study Abroad programme, but York offers a number of options through international partnering programmes.

 You will develop, design, implement and manage your own original research project, supervised by a member of staff.
-You will analyse the data and produce a 15,000-word dissertation based on your research project.
+You will analyse the data and produce a 10,000-word dissertation.

 Examples of dissertation titles with social media topics include: